Tawnya is a fan of summer, picnics, and desserts. Check out her go to summer recipe.

-Pokemon Go debuted on July 6, 2016, but the Pokemon franchise has been around for years.
-The Pokemon franchise began 20 years ago (1996).
-Since this time, Pokemon has been loved, and the card game based on the animation has been played in living rooms and game halls all over the globe.
+Pokémon Go debuted on July 6, 2016, but the Pokémon franchise has been around for years.
+The franchise began 20 years ago (1996).
+Since that time, Pokémon has been loved, and the card game based on the animation has been played in living rooms and game halls all over the globe.

-My 12-year-old daughter has been in love with Pokemon cards for about two years.
+My 12-year-old daughter has been in love with Pokémon cards for about two years.
 She acquired a vast collection at a garage sale over a year ago and had fallen deeper in love with the characters and trainers since then.
-With generations of Pokemon lovers around the world, it's no surprise that Pokemon Go has become an overnight sensation.
+With generations of Pokémon lovers around the world, it's no surprise that Pokémon Go became an overnight sensation.

 - Location-based reality game